 Certain payment methods require your customer to complete a particular action (flow) before the source is made chargeable.
 The type of flow that applies to a payment method is stated within the

 Each method is categorized into one of the following flow types.
 Click on each to view the appropriate diagram above:

 - None: No action is required from your customer.
-Some payment methods, such as cards (excluding 3D Secure), require no additional authentication beyond collecting the payment information from customers.
-Sources representing this payment method can be used immediately when making charge request.
+Some payment methods (generally pull methods), such as cards (excluding 3D Secure), require no additional authentication beyond collecting the payment information from customers.
+Sources representing this payment method can be used immediately when making charge requests.

-- Redirect: Your customer must approve the payment through their online banking service.
-When creating a source for this type of payment method, the `Source` object contains the URL to redirect your customer to.
+- Redirect: Your customer must approve the payment through a redirect (to their online banking service, as an example).
+When creating a source for this type of payment method, the Source object contains the URL to redirect your customer to.

 - Code verification: Your customer must verify ownership of their account by providing a code that you post to the Stripe API.

 - Receiver: Your customer must push funds to the account information provided.
 The